For an incoming student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.

 Your Cal 1 Card is your library card and lets you borrow library materials.

 UC Library Search is your gateway to collections at Berkeley — and beyond.
 Use UC Library Search to find and request books, articles, and more.
 (Need help?
 Check out this handy guide.)
+Undergraduate students can have 100 items checked out at a time, and grad students and postdocs can check out 200 items.

 How can I get help with research?

+The Library makes it easy for you to get help with your research, no matter the topic.
 Use our 24/7 chat service, reach out via email, or make a 30-minute in-person or virtual appointment with a librarian.
-You can also schedule a consultation with a subject librarian (see a list here) by email or through the appointment link.
+You can also schedule a consultation with a subject librarian (see a list here) by email or through the “Book appointment” button.

 Does the Library have jobs for students?